Florida Man Intentionally Drove Ferrari 360 Into Ocean At Top Speed

 — Florida Man (@_FloridaMan) January 3, 2019

-Some took to the comments – of the diver’s post of a different Ferrari confirming they had done this before – to speculate why these accidents may have happened.
+Some took to the comments – of the divers’ post of a different Ferrari confirming they had done this before – to speculate why these accidents may have happened.
 One individual speculated insurance fraud.

 At this time, media outlets have not reported a reason as to why James A. Mucciaccio Jr. purposely drove his vehicle at top speed into the Atlantic Ocean.